Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-14-Catchy-title.md

 ![_config.yml]({{ site.baseurl }}/images/posts/youth-obesity/Q3_factor_bar_chart.png)

-Low-BMI locations have percentages lower than the national average of high-school students that "watch 3 or more hours of television each school day", "consume vegetables less than 1 time daily", and "drink regular soda/pop at least one time per day".
+Low-BMI locations have percentages lower than the national average of high-school students that *"watch 3 or more hours of television each school day"*, *"consume vegetables less than 1 time daily"*, and *"drink regular soda/pop at least one time per day"*.
-Meanwhile, high-BMI locations have percentages higher than the national average for these same categories, as well as for students "consuming fruit less than 1 time daily".
+Meanwhile, high-BMI locations have percentages higher than the national average for these same categories, as well as for students *"consuming fruit less than 1 time daily"*.

 Low-BMI locations also have more farmers markets per capita and more people living within half a mile of a park than the national average, while high-BMI locations have fewer of these than the national average.
-Interestingly, none of the low-BMI locations during any of the years in this data have "state child care regulations that align with national standards for serving fruits" or likewise for vegetables.
+Interestingly, none of the low-BMI locations during any of the years in this data have *"state child care regulations that align with national standards for serving fruits"* or likewise for vegetables.
 High-BMI locations have these regulations for serving vegetables at rates higher than average, but not for fruits.
 Perhaps the high-BMI locations have attempted to address their rates of high-BMI categories among students through regulations, while the low-BMI locations have not seen the need.